spinedaz/Website/Landscape_ecology.md

     - **Selection of species**:

     For what species should we prioritize conservation efforts?
-This is not a trvial question, and researchers and conservation managers have been thinking about it for a while.
+This is not a trivial question, and researchers and conservation managers have been thinking about it for a while.

     This was the first question I encountered.
 How should I choose the species to carry out a national analysis of connectivity?